uicm-mas/uicm-mas.github.io/_posts/2018-12-11-UICM-Shannon-Capacity.markdown

 Each AlphaZero agent may build an internal channel or world model, where it virtually plays with the model of its opponent agent, predicts the effects of actions taken and learns the behavior of its opponent agent.
 </div>

-### Intelligence Upper-bound of AlphaZero
+### Intelligence Entropy and Intelligence Capacity
-Now we may formalize the goal of a single agent in AlphaZero:

-**In the two-player zero-sum game over a communication channel, the amount of source information of agent B decoded by agent A is denoted as IB-A, and that of agent A decoded by agent B is denoted as IA-B. The condition of agent A dominates is IB-A > IA-B, namely, agent A conquers agent B in terms of being more certain of its opponent’s strategies so that more effective actions may be taken.**
+Now we may formalize the goal of a single agent in AlphaZero: In the two-player zero-sum game over a communication channel, the amount of source information of agent B decoded by agent A is denoted as IB-A, and that of agent A decoded by agent B is denoted as IA-B. The condition of agent A dominates is IB-A > IA-B, namely, agent A conquers agent B in terms of being more certain of its opponent’s strategies so that more effective actions may be taken.

+Motivated by the analysis of AlphaZero, we propose the concept of Intelligence Entropy. **The Intelligence Entropy is the amount of information recovered by the agent from the environment (e.g. the external communication channel), which may be quantified by entropy**

-Therefore, the maximum amount of information that can be decoded by agent A may be quantified by the entropy of information source, which in turn, would be upper-bounded by the well-defined Shannon capacity of the external communication channel.
+Therefore, the maximum amount of information that can be decoded by an agent may be quantified by the entropy of information source, which in turn, would be upper-bounded by the well-defined Shannon capacity of the external communication channel.
 In the case of Go, the channel capacity may be roughly quantified by the (361!) possible states of the chessboard, where the inequality stands for effects that the rules of Go may prohibit some of the actions taken.

 MAX ( I(B-A), I(A-B) ) ≤ C ≤ log2(361!) ≈ 2552.

+Here, we propose the definition of Intelligence Capacity. **Given a certain external environment and a specific task, the Intelligence Capacity denotes the maximum amount of entropy that can be extracted from the environment by the agent.
+It is an indicator for the highest level of intelligence for executing a specific task in a given environment, hence may define the ultimate intelligence.**

+### AlphaZero Self-Play Models as an Iterative Decoder
 As the information-theoretic upper-bound of AlphaZero is formulated as the Shannon channel capacity, we may now take a closer look at how AlphaZero approaches the capacity by designing a sophisticated decoder.

-### AlphaZero Self-Play Models as an Iterative Decoder
 Both competing agents are co-evolving in the internal communication channel of AlphaZero, and each agent decodes the information from the external and internal communication channel independently and iteratively.
 We may formulate each agent as an component decoder, as a variance of the famous turbo decoder in the information-theoretic society (3), which made a breakthrough in approaching the Shannon capacity for error-correction code design.
 The decoder structure can be directly extracted from the architecture of Figure 2, but we re-plot it in Figure 3 to make it more explicit.

 <div align="center">